Living with COVID-19: safety in court and tribunal buildings

 We’ve partnered with the LCCSA and CLSA in order to expedite the availability of cards and use existing card application processes that meet the requirements of HMCTS’ professional users' access scheme system.

 Can solicitors have a QR code on their phone, like with the Bar Council Scheme?

 HMCTS’ system which was implemented in August 2020, does not allow for organisations joining the scheme to develop a smartphone-based ID check.

 You should wash your hands regularly, either in the facilities or using hand sanitiser provided in the waiting areas or inside the court rooms.

 You're permitted to (and it's recommended that you) bring your own hand sanitiser to court.
-This will reduce the need to move unnecessarily around the building and will be easily accessible.
 Upon entering the court building, security officers will ask you to use it to make sure it's not harmful.

 You should also have anti-viral wipes to hand for cleaning personal equipment such as laptops, tablets and mobile phones.